Aaronwangz/DS-RDMPD/README.md

 - 🔹 **RSID dataset (used for training and evaluation)**
   [📥 Download](https://drive.google.com/drive/folders/1abSw9GWyyOJINWCRNHBUoJBBw3FCttaS?usp=drive_link)

-## 🙏 Acknowledgment 🙏

-Our project is based on **[RDDM](https://github.com/nachifur/RDDM)**, and we are very grateful for this excellent work.
-Their contributions laid the foundation for our advancements in diffusion-based remote sensing image restoration.

 ---
 ## 📖 Citation
 If you find our work helpful in your research, please consider citing it.
 We appreciate your support！😊